AreeshaAmir/DA-Task2-Text-Sentiment-Analysis/README.md

 OWorkflow Summary
 1. Data Loading
-The dataset IMDB Dataset.csv is loaded, which contains two columns:
+The dataset IMDB_Dataset_Sample.csv is loaded, which contains two columns:

 review: the text of the review